wzhou7/fastPSM/README.md

-# What is `tfDID`?
+# What is `fastPSM`?

-This package supports the testing of various text feature difference-in-difference (tfDID) analysis.
+Given a feature matrix `X` and the corresponding target variable `Y`, `fastPSM(X,Y)` attempts to automatically search for the best predictive model that will output for each case the propensity scores.

 # How to Install This Package?